DHTMLX/docs-spreadsheet/docs/api/spreadsheet_afterclear_event.md

 ### Description

-@short: fires after a spreadsheet is cleared
+@short: Fires after a spreadsheet is cleared

 ### Usage